 From theme parks, water parks and art galleries to museums, historic houses and colourful gardens, you’ll certainly never get bored on a holiday in Pembrokeshire.
 Take a look at our top 10 holiday highlights below…

 Only a short drive from our holiday park is Colby Woodland Garden.
-Wander through the woodlands of this magical valley garden, with its carpets of bluebells and colourful displays of rhododendrons and camellias.
-Owned by the National Trust, Colby also has a shop for plant sales and a tea room for refreshments (5 minutes from Amroth Castle).
+Wander through the woodlands of this magical valley garden, owned by the National Trust, Colby also has a shop for plant sales and a tea room for refreshments (5 minutes from Amroth Castle).

 One that the younger ones in your party will simply love!
-Folly Farm is one of the most popular Pembrokeshire attractions, and it’s easy to see why!
+Folly Farm is one of the most popular Pembrokeshire attractions!
 It consists of a friendly farmyard, a spectacular zoo, an enormous vintage funfair and an indoor and outdoor adventure playground.
 It is one of Wales’ top paid-for visitor attractions and holds the award for the Best Family Day Out in Wales!
 (11 minutes from Amroth Castle)

 One of the most popular Pembrokeshire attractions, Oakwood Theme Park is home to thrill-a-minute rides, rollercoasters, log flumes and dozens of other rides for kids of all ages!
 The younger ones in your party will absolutely love it here!
 All in all, a top family day out (20 minutes from Amroth Castle).